btoll/tools/git/README.md

         - List the files that make up the latest commit.

     git ls -e
-        - Opens all listed files in Vim in vertically-split windows (the default).
+        - Opens all listed files in Vim in vertically-split windows.

     git ls -edit b -limit 4
         - Opens all listed files in Vim (in buffers), limiting the number of files opened to the first four.